hspSean/hkust-aigc.github.io/README.md

 ### 2023.6.26

-write the ~~very~~ preliminary showcase page
+Write the ~~very~~ preliminary showcase page and search page

-fix some animations for buttons
+Fix some animations for buttons

-update the CSS code for explore page
+Update the CSS for explore page

+Modify the structure of CSS and improve code reusability

+By *Sunfly*

 #### Our To-Do List